erincatto/box2c/docs/dynamics.md

 ## Shapes
 Recall that shapes don't know about bodies and may be used independently of the physics simulation.
-Therefore Box2D provides the b2Fixture class to attach shapes to bodies.
-A body may have zero or more fixtures.
-A body with multiple fixtures is sometimes called a *compound body.*
+Therefore Box2D provides the b2Shape class to attach shapes to bodies.
+A body may have zero or more shapes.
+A body with multiple shapes is sometimes called a *compound body.*

-Fixtures hold the following:
+Shapes hold the following:
 - a single shape
 - broad-phase proxies
 - density, friction, and restitution